Over the last 10 years, we’ve made thousands of design edits to our site.

 Tech-savvy website developers can make modifications directly to this file to design the fonts, layouts, colors etc.

-How to Update: A normal theme update will overwrite changes made to the stylesheet.
+How to Update: A normal WordPress theme update will overwrite changes made to the stylesheet.
 To ensure you don’t lose the customisations, you need to transfer the customisations made to the updated version of the theme.
 You can also create a child theme with your customisations.

 5) Customisations Made Via Child Theme